kartoza/TheKartozaHandbook/docs/src/development/conventions/coding_standards.md

 ## General Approach

-* Use github for revision control, issue tracking and management.
-And use the [the recommended workflow](https://github.com/inasafe/inasafe/wiki/Contribute-new-features-workflow) whenever possible.
+* Use github for revision control, issue tracking and management and use the recommended workflow below whenever possible:
+ * Create new Ticket on https://github.com/<org>/<repo>/issues/new
+  * Fill in the needed information and description
+  * Assign yourself
+  * Note ticket number
+ * Fork InaSAFE (if not already done)
+  * Create new branch called fix-yourticketnumber in your fork
+  * Implement feature
+  * Pull request your branch into InaSAFE Develop
+  * Develop must always pass test and code compliance

 * Adherence to regression/unit testing wherever possible (`make test`) with a minimum code coverage of 80%.
 * Simple deployment procedure - all dependencies must be delivered with the plugin installer for QGIS or exist in standard QGIS installs.
 * Develop in the spirit of XP/Agile, i.e. frequent releases, continuous